-The review for LRE should follow the steps below:
+The Discipline review process includes the steps below:

-- 1. Identify which team members will conduct the LRE review. - 2.
-Complete the LRE review for each student file. - 3.
-Record the responses on the LRE score sheet. - 4.
-Transfer the results to the Results Summary form. - 5.
-If the LEA identifies potential noncompliance with a standard, include a plan for correction on the Results Summary form. - 6.
-Collect and organize required and supporting documentation to be uploaded into SharePoint.
+- 1. Identify a team member who is knowledgeable about discipline procedures for students with disabilities. - 2.
+Complete the Discipline review for each student file for a student who was suspended or expelled for 10 or more days. - 3.
+Record the responses on the Discipline score sheet. - 4.
+Transfer results to the Results Summary form. - 5.
+If the LEA was found noncompliant, develop a plan for correction which includes timelines for implementation. - 6.
+Maintain any supporting documentation in the LEA file.